squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 ===== Configuring Squid to talk WCCP =====
 The configuration directives for this are well documented in squid.conf.

-For Squid-2.5 which supports only WCCPv1, you need these directives:
+For WCCPv1, you need these directives:

 {{{
 wccp_router a.b.c.d